hanabi/hanabi.github.io/docs/beginner/single-card-focus-question-2.md

 <TabItem value="question">

 - Bob has a completely unclued hand.
-- Alice clues purple to Bob, touching five cards.
+- Alice clues green to Bob, touching five cards.
 - Which slot is focused?

 </TabItem>